Jump Ultimate Stars

-Jump Ultimate Stars is a fighting video game developed by Ganbarion and published by Nintendo for the Nintendo DS.
-It is the sequel to Jump Super Stars.
-The game was released in Japan on November 23, 2006.
+Jump Ultimate Stars is a 2006 crossover fighting video game developed by Ganbarion and published by Nintendo for the Nintendo DS.
+It is the sequel to Jump Super Stars and adds numerous more features.

-The game keeps many features from its predecessor, and adds many more.
 The game boasts 305 characters (56 of which are fully playable) from 41 different Shōnen manga series.
+Jump Ultimate Stars was released in Japan on November 23, 2006.

 Gameplay

 The bulk of the gameplay is based around using manga panels that represent characters to create decks on a four by five grid.
 Panels come in various shapes and sizes, taking up one to eight blocks.
 There are three kinds of panels that can be initialized in battle: Battle, Support, and Help panels, with decks needing at least one of each type and an assigned leader before being playable.
 Battle panels are four to eight block panels that represent playable characters.
 They are based on various manga panels and are used to represent what kind of special attacks the characters have.
 Support panels are two or three block panels that represent non-playable characters that can perform actions such as attacks, healing or status effects.
 Help panels are one block panels that can give different boosts to characters they are placed next to.
 Each battle panel comes with a certain nature.
 These natures (Knowledge, Strength, and Laughter) act in a Rock, Paper, Scissors relationship with Strength beating Knowledge, Knowledge beating Laughter, and Laughter beating Strength.
 The stronger type will deal more damage to the weaker type.
 New panels can be unlocked by clearing challenges in Story Mode, or evolving existing panels using gems collected in Story Mode to unlock new paths and panels, such as stronger variations of Battle panels.